 1. Define values

 The first ingredient to any successful culture is a unique set of organizational values.
-These are the qualities and concepts that make up your foundation—they let your company grow and give you something to strive towards.
+These are the concepts that make up your foundation—they let your company grow and give you something to strive towards.

-People Matter: value and respect each other
+People matter: value and respect each other

 Integrity: always do the right thing